 2020-2021 2019 2018!

-If the Arabs were this mad over the words of a simple declarative pronouncement, how mad will they be when the promised action itself comes to pass?
+If the Arabs were this mad over the words of a simple declarative pronouncement, how mad will they be when the promised action itself comes to pass, or in the time following as the new reality sinks in?
 Seeing it happen could help the Arab states to unite in anger, putting aside their differences and risk aversion to make a bold move to “wipe the memory of Israel out” like Psalm 83 says they will say (Ps 83:4).
 Uniting nations to attack a nuclear power does take some time and convincing.
-As suicidal and implausible as it all seems to attack an established nuclear power (from sea, air and land), it will happen as Psalm 83 says.
+As suicidal and implausible as it all seems to attack an established nuclear power (with sea, air and land-based bombs), it will happen as Psalm 83 says.
 Damascus will be no longer be a city (Isaiah 17:1).

 Timing Update (Feb 2018): After the furor over Trump's December, 2017 announcement of an embassy move died down, it made headlines again in January.
 Benjamin Netanyahu was quoted as saying he was "confident" that the move would happen before the end of 2018, three years sooner than Trump's worst case estimate of 2021.
 However, this was immediately contradicted by Trump saying Netanyahu was speaking of a move on a "temporary basis," which is not the plan.